thoughtfulbloke/letter2ed/README.md

 </figure>

-I suggest anyone interested in this topic go explore population ages and death rates at StatsNZ themeselves, and while there have a look at New Zealand death rates by age, or indeed the public, downloadable standardised death rates.
+I suggest anyone interested in this topic go explore population ages and death rates at Stats NZ themeselves, and while there have a look at New Zealand death rates by age, or indeed the public, downloadable standardised death rates.